 A hands-on seminar for INOV minors designed to expose students to the conceptual, ethical, and logistic issues involved in developing and presenting an innovative idea, process, product, or campaign.
 Students will form teams; analyze artistic, technological, and entrepreneurial factors; consider issues such as feasibility and market timing; and then develop and present an “idea proposal” during the semester that will have written and visual components.
 A final presentation is required.

-Prerequisites: Introduction to Innovation Studies (HIST/PHIL 248 or HIST 346), and two of the following Principles: Business Principles (BUSA 201), Economics Principles (ECON 101), or Communication & Design Principles (ARTD 110 or COMA 215).
+Recommended preparation: Introduction to Innovation Studies (HIST 121, HIST/PHIL 248, or HIST 346), and two of the following Principles: Business Principles (BUSA 201), Economics Principles (ECON 101), or Communication & Design Principles (ARTD 110 or COMA 215).

 Declaring the Minor

-Current PLU students may declare the Innovation Studies minor now with Professor Halvorson or through a selection of department chairs and advisers across campus.
-For example, Business majors may declare their minor through Becki Torgerson (email@example.com) in the School of Business.
+Current PLU students may declare the Innovation Studies minor with Professor Halvorson or through a selection of department chairs and advisers.
+For example, Business majors may declare their minor through Juanita Reed (firstname.lastname@example.org) in the School of Business.